 Non-economic damages are also known as pain and suffering damages and can be hard to determine a monetary value for; the court will decide what amount should be awarded for non-economic damages after reviewing all presented evidence and taking all factors of the case into consideration.
 The cap for pain and suffering for most injury claims is currently $810,000 and will next increase to $950,000 as each year the cap is adjusted to account for inflation.

-A: The statute of limitations for most personal injury claims in Maryland is three years from the date the injury “accrues.”
-This means that if someone who sustained bodily injuries after a traffic accident they were not at fault for wishes to pursue a settlement, they must officially file an injury claim within three years of the accident date; in some cases, such as with delayed discovery of injury, the statute goes into effect after the date of the collision.
+You can file a claim in Maryland within three years from the date the injury occurs.
+This means that if someone who sustained bodily injuries after a traffic accident for which they were not at fault wishes to pursue a settlement, they must officially file an injury claim within three years of the accident date; in some cases, such as with delayed discovery of injury, the statute goes into effect after the date of the collision.

-A: Maryland is an at-fault state, rather than no-fault, for car accident injury cases.
-This means that if the person seeking compensation for their injuries and other damages following a traffic collision is even one percent responsible for the incident, they are prohibited from recovering a settlement payout for their losses.
+Maryland is not a no-fault state, but an at-fault state, for car accident injury cases.
+This means that if the person seeking compensation for their injuries and other damages following a traffic collision is even 1 percent responsible for the incident, they are prohibited from recovering a settlement payout for their losses.
 This strict mandate is referred to as contributory negligence.

 Empire Towers